 Keeping that motor going is also important.
 Pay lots of attention to your kitty, and make sure she feels warm, safe, comfy, and loved.
 Talk to her, pet her, and play with her.
 Senior cat purrs are really very special!

 Do you have questions about senior cat care?
-Contact us, your local veterinary clinic, today!
+Contact us, your local veterinary clinic in Hudson Valley, NY, today!